emot-UIUC/EmotControl/README.md

 # EmotControl

-This library provides a convenient interface to interact with our hardware from a  The library also provides properties via string resources:
+This library provides a convenient Java interface to interact with our hardware.
+The library also provides properties via string resources:

 ```
 <string-array name="arm_actions_array">